 One of the main reasons people choose to deal with probate themselves is cost.
 This is often because they’ve had a quote from a local probate solicitor that’s in the thousands.

 If that’s something you’ve experienced, then there’s a good chance the quote was for full estate administration rather than applying for probate.
-To help you understand the different fees in more detail, we’ve compared the cost of DIY probate with our grant-only and estate administration fees below:
+To help you understand the different fees in more detail, we’ve compared the cost of DIY probate with our Essential Probate and Complete Probate fees below:

 DIY probate: From £215